 Antowin Edwards enters his third season at the helm of Lady Trojans basketball.
 Last year he guided the program to the most wins in seven years.
 In 2014-15, the Lady Trojans finished at 12-19, a 10-game improvement from the previous season.
 The biggest accomplishment was watching six out of his eight sophomores graduate.
 The Lady Trojans were also an NJCAA All-Academic Team with a 3.19 team grade point average, the second time in as many years his teams were recognized academically.
 The 2013-2014 had a team GPA of 3.24.
 In his coaching career, Coach Edwards has helped 21 sophomores move on to four-year institutions and continue their playing careers.

-Antowin Edwards begins his second season with the Lady Trojans.
-Edwards comes to Colby after spending four season rebuilding and guiding the Lady Spartans of Colorado Northwestern Community College.
-Last season he guided the Lady Spartans to 14 wins, which were the most wins in 14 seasons.
-While at Colorado Northwestern Community College he has had six players receive All-Region Selections and nine players receive All-Academic Selections.
+Prior to Colby, Coach Edwards spent four years rebuilding the Lady Spartans program of Colorado Northwestern Community College.
+In his last season he guided the team to 14 wins, which were the most in 14 seasons.
+While at Colorado Northwestern Community College, six players were All-Region selections and nine players received All-Academic recognition.

-Coach Edwards has worked several camps and clinics throughout his career.
-He also directed and coached the Northland Kings AAU Youth Basketball Program.
-His program sent several players to NCAA Div.
-II; NAIA I & II; and NJCAA programs.
+In addition, Coach Edwards has worked several camps and clinics throughout his career.
+He also directed and coached the Northland Kings AAU Youth Basketball Program, watching several players move on to compete at the NCAA D-II, NAIA I and II, and NJCAA levels.

-Coach Edwards played 3 seasons at Park College, now known as Park University.
-He played for Claude English and was a member of 3 consecutive 19 win teams that fell one game short of making the NAIA National Tournament.
+Coach Edwards played 3 seasons at Park College (now Park University).
+He played for Claude English and was a member of three consecutive 19-win teams that fell one game short of making the NAIA National Tournament.